 ‘Arra Sweeties‘ A white seedless grape with firm skin, verging on oblong, flesh OK, not bouncing with sweetness.
 Not too impressed.
 Origin: Brazil for Sainsburys from Coana.

 ‘Autumn Crisp’ – a large (over 3cm) white (actually green) seedless grape, with firm flesh (nondescript); skin, light, firm, aging to pale orange.
-It is quite an acceptable grape which keeps it juices firmly inside.
-Origin: Peru for M&S.
+It is quite a straightforward acceptable hard grape which keeps it juices firmly inside.
+The grape itself is so turgid that it can be cut into thin slices, if you know what to do with it thereafter.
+Origin: Peru for M&S. South Africa for Ocado (in April) – which begs the question why an Autumn Crisp grape in the Spring.
+Southern hemisphere delights.

 ‘Cardinal’ – a mass-produced staple which saturates the markets in the South of France during August.
-Its a standard grape which is an all round undistingued favourite.
+It’s a standard grape which is an all round undistinguished favourite.
 Very pleasant, not too juicy with sound flesh.
 Origin: Market in France (34).

 ‘Candy Dreams’ – marketed as tasting of jam, this is a small black seedless grape which is very fruity, but not necessarily juicy.
 It has bright, young sweet taste and presents as a collection of unusually small grapes – they are about the same size of sloes, not not bitter.
 Travel time seems to have caught up with it, showing fresh green and older brown stems going off.
 Origin: Peru for M&S.